 The North Corridor runs along NW 27th Avenue, extending from the MIC at MIA to NW 215th Street, near the Miami-Dade/Broward County line.
-This roadway is a key component of the transportation system, because it is one of the few continuous northsouth arterial corridors in Miami-Dade County.
+This roadway is a key component of the transportation system, because it is one of the few continuous north-south arterial corridors in Miami-Dade County.
 It serves as a gateway to the central part of the South Florida region to the north.
-This corridor is also ripe for potential infill and redevelopment opportunities, such as transit oriented developments (TOD), which would be further supported by a new rapid transit service.